Chin-Hung-Lee/OnlineTextBasedRPG/OnlineTextBasedRPG/README.md

-Tested with Windows10 w/ MySQL 8.0 and Java 8 Installed Needed MySQL connector can be downloaded from https://dev.mysql.com/downloads/connector/j/5.1.html
+Tested with Windows10 w/ MySQL 8.0 and Java 8 Installed Need MySQL connector to make it works can be downloaded from https://dev.mysql.com/downloads/connector/j/5.1.html